Screening, Evaluation and Identification Process

 Procedures for Evaluation and Identification

-A dyslexia evaluation may be requested at any time and may be completed under Section 504 or IDEA.
+A dyslexia evaluation may be requested at any time and can be completed through IDEA.
 Students referred for a dyslexia evaluation should have poor performance in one or more areas of reading and spelling that is unexpected for the student’s age or grade level and demonstrate characteristics of dyslexia.

 Cumulative data (informal) from the student’s educational history will be considered prior to a formal evaluation.
 See figure 3.2 on page 26 of Dyslexia Handbook for examples.